SSE Renewables is assessing the potential for the development of a wind farm at Brown Rig, near Crosslee in the Scottish Borders.

-At present it is proposed that the wind farm would comprise approximately 20 turbine with a height of approximately 200 metres to the blade tip.
-Each turbine would have an installed capacity of up to six megawatts (MW) which would give an anticipated installed capacity of up to 120 MW.
+At present it is proposed that the wind farm would comprise approximately 20 turbines with a height of approximately 200 metres to the blade tip.
+Each turbine would have an installed capacity of around six megawatts (MW) which would give an anticipated installed capacity of around 120 MW.

-A meteorological (met) mast will be constructed at the Brown Rig site which will provide critical information on the viability of Brown Rig as an operating site.
+A meteorological (met) mast was erected at the Brown Rig site on 7th September 2023.
+This will provide critical information on the viability of the site.

-Representatives from SSE Renewables, and contractors working on our behalf, will conduct further survey and assessment activity ahead of receipt of the scoping opinion from Scottish Government Ministers.
+Representatives from SSE Renewables, and contractors working on our behalf, will continue survey and assessment activity on site over the coming months.

 |About Brown Rig|